neuro-ml/tarn/README.md

 # Acknowledgements

-Some parts of our cache key generation machinery were heavily inspired by the [cloudpickle](https://github.com/cloudpipe/cloudpickle) project.
+Some parts of our cache invalidation machinery were heavily inspired by the [cloudpickle](https://github.com/cloudpipe/cloudpickle) project.